15-Minute Teriyaki Chicken Stir Fry โ Better Than Takeout

 Method

-- Wash the chicken breasts and slice them into thin strips.
-Slice the bell pepper and carrot into thin pieces.
-Cut the broccoli into small florets.
+- Slice the chicken breasts into thin pieces.
+Slice the bell pepper and carrot, and cut the broccoli into small florets.
 Mince the garlic and grate the ginger.

-- In a small bowl, mix the soy sauce, teriyaki sauce, and honey until well combined.
+- In a small bowl, mix the soy sauce, teriyaki sauce, and honey together.
 Set the sauce aside.

-- Heat 1 tablespoon of oil in a large pan or wok over medium-high heat.
+- Heat the oil in a large pan or wok over medium-high heat.

-- Add the chicken to the hot pan and cook for 4–5 minutes, stirring often, until the chicken turns golden and is fully cooked.
+- Add the sliced chicken to the pan.
+Cook for 5โ6 minutes, stirring often, until the chicken is fully cooked and lightly golden.

-- Add the minced garlic and grated ginger to the pan.
-Stir for about 30 seconds until fragrant.
+- Add the minced garlic and grated ginger.
+Stir and cook for 30 seconds until fragrant.

 - Add the broccoli, bell pepper, and carrot to the pan.
-Stir fry for 3–4 minutes until the vegetables become slightly tender but still crunchy.
+Stir fry for 4โ5 minutes until the vegetables are slightly tender but still crisp.

 Quick Navigation